OpenTranslationBible/open-bible/en-GB/43.John/md/john-01.md

 ## John 1:49

-Then Nathanael declared, “Rabbi, you are the Son of God; you are the King of Israel.”
+Then Nathanael proclaimed, “Rabbi, you are the Son of God; you are the King of Israel.”

 ## John 1:50

 Jesus said, “You believe because I told you I saw you under the fig tree.
-You will see greater things than that.”
+You will witness greater things than that.”

 ## John 1:51